Nick Pratto Player Props: Royals vs. Rays

 Rays Pitching Rankings

-- The pitching staff for the Rays has a collective 8.8 K/9, which ranks 12th in MLB.
+- The 8.8 strikeouts per nine innings compiled by the Rays pitching staff ranks 11th in MLB.

-- The Rays have a 3.54 team ERA that ranks second among all league pitching staffs.
+- The Rays have the second-ranked team ERA across all league pitching staffs (3.57).

-- Rays pitchers combine to allow the fifth-fewest home runs in baseball (75 total, one per game).
+- Rays pitchers combine to allow 76 home runs (one per game), the fifth-fewest in baseball.

-- The left-hander last pitched on Saturday against the San Diego Padres, when he went 6 2/3 innings, allowing one earned run while giving up three hits.
+- The right-hander last pitched on Saturday against the San Diego Padres, when he went six innings, allowing two earned runs while giving up four hits.

+- The 29-year-old has an ERA of 3.26, with 9 strikeouts per nine innings, in 13 games this season.
+Opponents are batting .224 against him.

 © 2023 Data Skrive.
 All rights reserved.